Jump to:

 Computer Graphics

 If your submission includes Computer Graphics, acceptable software formats are Adobe Illustrator versions 5 and up, Adobe Photoshop versions 5 and up, and MS Office.
 Acceptable file formats are as follows: EPS (Encapsulated Postscript), TIFF, and those native software formats listed above.
 DPI specifications: line art should be no less than 1200 dpi; halftone scans should be 300 dpi.
+Preferred file formats for graphics are as follows:

 Preferred file formats for media: avi, wmv, mp4, mov, m2p, mp2, mpg, mpeg, flv, mxf, mts, m4v, 3gp.
 Resolution: 16:9 or 4:3.
 Maximum file size: 25 GB.
 Minimum video duration: 1 second